Dannypung/Computer-Vision/README.md

 ## A1 - Content-aware image resizing (Seam Carving algorithm)

-## A2 - Image segmentation with k-means & Circle detention with Hough Transform
+## A2 - Image segmentation with k-means & Circle Detection with Hough Transform

 ## A3 - Image mosaics